Telomeres are complex nuclear structures located at the ends of chromosomes.

 Telomere shortening affects cell health in several ways:

-• Cell Death: Very short telomeres can lead to programmed cell death (apoptosis), thereby contributing to tissue and organ decline.
+- Cell Death: Very short telomeres can lead to programmed cell death (apoptosis), thereby contributing to the decline of tissues and organs.

 The Connection Between Telomere Shortening and Lifespan: